coreos/docs/os/manual-rollbacks.md

-# Performing manual CoreOS rollbacks
+# Performing manual CoreOS Container Linux rollbacks

 As much as we all love flawless, automatic updates, there may be occasions when an update must be rolled back.
-This is fairly straightforward on CoreOS, once you know the right commands.
+This is fairly straightforward on Container Linux, once you know the right commands.

 tl;dr: The following command will set the currently passive partition to be active on the next boot: